TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 MCMC Sample Generation
 ================

-Load the fundamental library `BNPmix` to implement the algorithm which provides i.i.d. samples from the latent partition posterior.
-First set the number of iterazions and burn-in of the MCMC chain.
-Then select the MCMC sampling method to be used, we were interested in the marginal sampler `MAR` by [`Neal 2000`](https://www.jstor.org/stable/1390653).
+Load the fundamental library `BNPmix` to implement the algorithm which provides **i.i.d. samples** from the latent partition posterior.
+First set the number of iterations and burn-in of the MCMC chain.
+Then select the MCMC sampling method to be used, we were interested in the **marginal sampler** `MAR` by [`Neal 2000`](https://www.jstor.org/stable/1390653).
 The model is set to be `DLS` for a detailed and useful explanation see the [`BNPmix manual`](https://cran.r-project.org/web/packages/BNPmix).
-Lastly hyper is equal to FALSE so hyperprior distributions on the base measures's parameter are not added.
+Lastly hyper is equal to `FALSE` so hyperprior distributions on the base measures's parameter are not added.

-Now set the hyperparameters that regulate the prior information.
-Setting the discount parameter to 0 is crucial, as it leads to a Dirichlet process, which is a specific case of the Pitman-Yor processes for which the function `PYdensity()` is designed.
-The strength parameter is determined by a Gamma(1,1) random variable as suggested in [`Escobar and West 1995`](https://user-web-p-u02.wpi.edu/~balnan/Escobar-West-1995.pdf).
-The last argument is k0 that is the p-dimensional vector of scale factors defining the normal base measure on the location parameter and it is fixed empirically as a p-vector of 2.
+Now set the **hyperparameters** that regulate the prior information.
+Setting the **discount parameter** to 0 is crucial, as it leads to a Dirichlet process, which is a specific case of the Pitman-Yor processes for which the function `PYdensity()` is designed.
+The **strength parameter** is determined by a Gamma(1,1) random variable as suggested in [`Escobar and West 1995`](https://user-web-p-u02.wpi.edu/~balnan/Escobar-West-1995.pdf).
+The last argument is k0 that is the p-dimensional vector of **scale factors** defining the **normal base measure** on the **location parameter** and it is fixed empirically as a **p-vector of 2**.
 Actually there are a lot of other parameters to modify, but we decided to leave the default values.

 The last arguments to decide are those for generating the posterior output.
-Being interested in the estimated partition put out_type equal to "CLUST".
+Being **interested in the estimated partition** put out_type equal to "CLUST".

 ``` r
 library(BNPmix)